JustinWoodring/justinwoodring-site/content/blog/introducing_slatron.md

 Rust's tooling continues to impress me.
 By combining feature flags, build scripts, and the `vendored` crate ecosystem, I was able to build a cross-platform, self-contained distributed application pipeline that is robust and easy to maintain.

 Check out the code on GitHub: [JustinWoodring/slatron](https://github.com/JustinWoodring/slatron)

+Or watch this video to set up slatron for yourself with prebuilt binaries: [Getting Started with Slatron on Mac](https://youtu.be/alMnX4MNhcI)